Before You Begin

 Be sure to include your application number, full name, and contact information (phone number and email address).

-After completing step 4 by submitting your Course Completion Certificate, it typically takes the state 10-30 days to complete your approval.
+After completing Step 5 by submitting your Course Completion Certificate, it typically takes the state 10-30 days to complete your approval.
 Once approved for the state exam, you will receive an “Authorization to Test” email notification from PearsonVue that you are able to test.
-In this email, you are provided with a Candidate ID/FLREAPP number.
-You will use this 9-digit Candidate ID number when signing up for the exam with PearsonVue.
-Scheduling can be completed by calling 888.204.6230 or visiting PearsonVUE.com.
+Scheduling can be completed online or by calling 888.204.6230.
 The exam fee is $31.50 payable at the time of registration.

 Your exam approval status is good for one (1) year from the date you were approved.
 A passing score is 75 out of 100 questions answered correctly.

-All exam preparation material and teaching is included in our 18 Hour CAM License Course.
+All exam preparation material and teaching is included in our 16 Hour CAM License Course.
 If you would like an additional study tool or attended a classroom course with another school, our CAM Exam Tutor product will help you prepare for success on your exam.
-Click the link below to learn more.